ncsa/puppet-profile_firewall/REFERENCE.md

 Default Linux chains.
 Module defaults should be sufficient.
 Keys must be in "CHAIN:TABLE:PROTOCOL" format.
 Values must be Hash of valid puppetlabs::firewallchain parameters

-##### <a name="purge_all"></a>`purge_all`

-Data type: `Boolean`

-Used to control if Puppet will purge all unmanaged firewall rules and all unmanaged firewallchains.
-Default is true, if you plan on using $ignores you need to set this to false See https://tickets.puppetlabs.com/browse/MODULES-5171 (and README) for why this is needed